flowzy/alter-css-url-loader/README.md

 Example: `./img/headers/header-1.jpg` => `%%header-1%%`

-> Note: this option cannot be used together with `alter`.
+> Note: this option, if set to "true", cannot be used together with `alter`.

 ## License